Sick of looking for plus size wetsuits for women?

 - Good to Know: Great customer service, ships to the UK for a small additional fee

-I really recommend the Tommy D Sports website, and have bought two plus sized wetsuits from them so far.
+I can recommend the Tommy D Sports website, having bought two plus sized wetsuits from them so far.
 Tommy D is an American website that offers a range of pretty affordable wetsuits in various styles, in sizes from XS to 6XL, which equates to about a UK size 30.
 You’ll find a selection of shortie wetsuits up to a size 6XL, and long styles in the same sizes, with front and rear zippers and 3mm, 5mm and 7mm thickness.

 Delivery is available internationally and in my experience takes about a week to ship to the UK.
 I paid $25 to ship one suit to the UK, plus about $60 for a shortie suit, so about £66 all-in.
 I thought that was really good value.
 My second purchase was a full wetsuit, in winter thickness.
-It was a size 3XL (around a 22), and cost just over £100 including shipping.
+It was a size 3XL (around a 22), and cost just over £130 including shipping.
+I did have to pay another £35 in duty because the shipment was over the duty free allowance.

 The site also offers lots of advice on how to measure yourself for a suit, which style of suit to buy, and you can email any questions and I’ve found the support staff really fast, and helpful.
 This is a really quick, fuss-free way to get a plus-size wetsuit.